Top blog articles

 So, what if you have a small bathroom?
 There is no need to sacrifice storage.
 While there may not be enough space on the floor, you can always make it vertical.
 We suggest you opt for open, tall shelving next to the sink or at the end of a tub that will take care of your basic items.
 It gives a neat and light look to your tiny bathroom — effortlessly hiding the toilet from a direct view from the entry door.
 If you are looking for more storage, don’t forget under the sink and even the back of the door which is a great place to add towel bars or robe hooks.

 Want your small bathroom to stand out?
 Think different.
-Be open to experimentation — opt for industrial bathroom.
+Be open to experimentation — opt for an industrial bathroom.
 Feature lots of raw materials in the design.
 And accessorize with industrial-style raw iron accents.
-Go for a rectangular concrete sink with extra-large mirror.
+Go for a rectangular concrete sink with an extra-large mirror.
 And say no to shower curtains.
 We like the iron ladder that holds the towels and the hexagonal tiled walls.
 Totally in keeping with the overall look.

 With small bathrooms, you must be smart with colors.
 For walls, you don’t want a dark hue — it will make an already small bathroom look even smaller.
 Light walls will reflect more light and make this space appear bigger.
 Reserve dark colors for the floor for good contrast.
 You can, of course, keep the overall color scheme light.
 If you have wood floors, look for shower area tiles that match the wood in color and tone.